Service Technician

 2. Must maintain a valid Missouri driver’s license and Class “B” CDL with air brakes.

-3. Experience in the maintenance and repair/replacement of water utility lines and meters.
+3. Experience in the maintenance and repair/replacement of water utility lines and meters and customer service is highly preferred.

 Conditions of Employment